alexwelsby/new_portsmouth_weather/readme.md

 ### Event commands

 Event commands are largely how mods will be able to customize the weather experience for the roleplay setting.
-I've tried to make it so the creation is as detailed as possible to allow for a high level of customizability.
+I've tried to make it so event creation is as detailed as possible to allow for a high level of customizability.

 - **/create_event start_date:<YYYY:MM:DD|July 7 2023|etc> time_period:<day|week|month> chance_rain:<0-100> chance_snow:<0-100> min_temp:<#, fahrenheit> max_temp:<#, fahrenheit> min_precipitation:<#, inches> max_precipitation:<#, inches> min_cloud_cover:<0-100> max_cloud_cover:<0-100> min_humidity:<0-100> max-humidity:<0-100> min_windspeed:<0-100> max_windspeed:<0-100>**